meddyco/Frontend-challange/README.md

 # Frontend Challange
 ## Description
-For this assigment you have to implement a small NextJS app that communicates with https://jsonplaceholder.typicode.com/ API and does the following:
+For this assignment you have to implement a small NextJS app that communicates with https://jsonplaceholder.typicode.com/ API and does the following:

 1. Index page that will list all posts using posts API provided by Jsonplaceholder API (You Should use SSR, data must be fetched during SSR)
 2. If I clicked on a post it should open a new page for that post only
-3. page called `/static` , this page will use static site generation functionality (SSG) to fetch and render all posts (It is similar to index but it should use static site generation instead of server side rendering)
+3. page called `/static`, this page will use static site generation functionality (SSG) to fetch and render all posts (It is similar to index but it should use static site generation instead of server side rendering)
-4. page called `/create` that contians a form to create a new post
+4. page called `/create` that contains a form to create a new post
-6. For any data fetching you must use Redux + Redux-thunk, you may also need to use next-redux-wrapper
+6. For any data fetching, you must use Redux + Redux-thunk, you may also need to use next-redux-wrapper
 7. Write automated test cases (It is up to you what type of testing you want to implement)
 8. Deploy your code to Vercel
 ## Bouns features (Bouns)